Skip to content

 Demographic background

 Spain is expected to become one of the oldest countries in Europe by 2030 and the world’s second oldest country by 2050, behind Japan.
-In 2019, 20% of Spaniards were in the 65+ age group and the latter is expected to account for more than 30% of the population, or more than 17.5 million people, in 2050.
-The decline in the birth rate as well as the increase in life expectancy are the main factors behind Spain’s ageing.
+In 2024, 20.4% of Spaniards (approximately 9.9 million people) were in the 65+ age group and the latter is expected to account for more than 30% of the population, or more than 17.5 million people, in 2050[1].
+The decline in the birth rate as well as the increase in life expectancy are the main factors behind Spain’s demographic changes.
+Spain’s total fertility rate was around 1.1 children per woman in 2025, one of the lowest in the European Union, contributing to demographic ageing and long-term population change.
+[2]

 The ageing of the population has a particularly marked effect in the “deserted” regions of Spain, i.e. the areas that have suffered from significant depopulation in recent years.
 Indeed, for several decades, a significant portion of the population, mostly of working age, has been emigrating from these areas to the main urban centres (Madrid and coastal areas), generating therefore a profound demographic imbalance between regions.

-Under an assumption of no policy change the Ageing Report scenario suggests that public expenditure as share of GDP would rise from 0.9% to 2.2% (EU-27: 1.6%-3.1%) by 2070.
-The impact of a progressive shift from the informal to the formal sector of care in Spain would entail an estimated increase by 167% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).
+Under an assumption of no policy change, the Ageing Report scenario suggests that public expenditure as share of GDP would rise from 0.8% in 2022 to 1.7% by 2070 (EU-27: from 1.7% in 2022 to 2.6% in 2070).
+The impact of a progressive shift from the informal to the formal sector of care in Spain would entail an estimated increase by 108% in the share of GDP devoted to public expenditure on Long-Term Care (48% on average for the EU-27)[8].

 Current Long-term care provision

-Spain introduced regulations for a long-term care (LTC) system at the end of 2006, which recognised the right to social protection for dependent people.
+Prior to 2006, LTC in Spain was primarily provided by informal carers (mostly women).
+Spain introduced regulations for a Long-Term Care (LTC) system at the end of 2006, which recognised the right to social protection for dependent people.
 The Spanish LTC system therefore guarantees universal coverage (on the basis of cooperation between the central administration and the Autonomous Communities) and is integrated into the network of regional and municipal social services.
 While service oriented, the system also provides cash benefits for personal support and to informal carers.
 In practice, it relies on a combination of public benefits and informal care.
-Prior to 2007, LTC in Spain was primarily provided by informal carers (mostly women).
+The financing comes from the National and Regional general budgets and co-payments by the beneficiaries, according to their income and assets, and according to the type of service received.
+It is financed jointly by central government and the regions.
+Each regional government may establish a wider set of benefits for its residents.

 The main LTC services available in Spain include: technical assistance (e.g. telecare, telemonitoring, etc.), home care, day/night care centres as well as residential care.